mcyork/ns1-proofpoint/readme.md

 # NS1 Proofpoint

 This script manages DNS records for specified zones using the NS1 API.
 It specifically handles records like `_dmarc`, `_proofpoint-verification`, `spf`, and `dkim`, ensuring they have the correct values and types.
+It also supports deleting specific records if they exist.

+Other record types may be added in the future (or just work if we are lucky).

+The forced linking of a domain to another for parking may be blended into this code in the future.
+Currently we skip linked zones and have no offer to unlink or otherwise manage them.

 ## Prerequisites